Health & Worklessness

 Problems were often going ‘untreated’ or treated only with medication.
 Few people had contact with mental health services.
 Some individuals had experienced their mental health problems worsen before reaching a point of crisis, and only then received treatment.

-Further to these key areas fo consideration there are a number of suggested actions that can be taken to mitigate impacts and improve outcomes for Wirral residents facing these situations - View '9 ideas to investigate further' or the Full content.
+Further to these key areas for consideration there are a number of suggested actions that can be taken to mitigate impacts and improve outcomes for Wirral residents facing these situations.